 WHERE TO STAY ON SANTORINI

 If you want to be right in the middle of the action and don’t mind paying a price for it, a stay in Oia is just for you.
+A great budget hotel is Kiklamino studios and apartments while Fileria Suitesis an excellent mid-range option.

 If you want some peace and quiet and impeccable views, consider spending your nights in Imerovigli.
-Top Recommended hotels in Imerovigli:

 If you’re looking for cheaper accommodation and would like to be right on the beach, consider staying at Perissa (Santorini’s famed black beach) or Kamari which are both great for families.